Champagne Bonnaire - Cramant Vintage Grand Cru Blanc de Blancs 2013 Extra-Brut

 About the wine:

 We love many vintages at Gault&Millau, and this 2013—classic, pure, and beautifully expressive—is one of them.
 The nose is lovely, blending notes of chalk and citrus.
-On the palate, the bubbles are subtle and the wine is refined, taut, and chalky, without ever becoming austere.
+On the palate, the bubbles are subtle, and the wine is refined, taut, and chalky, without ever veering into austerity.
 You can pair it with seafood, scallops, and fine fish.
-A truly beautiful Cramant.
+A truly lovely Cramant.

 About the estate:

-Located in the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, this family estate—founded in 1932 and based in Cramant—is now run by the fourth generation, Jean-Etienne and Jean-Emmanuel Bonnaire.
-Their 22 hectares of vineyards, planted primarily with Chardonnay, produce grapes destined for aging in tanks and old barrels (the Ver Sacrum and Variance cuvées, aged under cork for over 6 years).
-All dosages have been reduced.
+Located in the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, this family-owned estate—founded in 1932 and based in Cramant—is now run by the fourth generation, Jean-Etienne and Jean-Emmanuel Bonnaire.
+Their 22 hectares of vineyards, planted primarily with Chardonnay, produce grapes for aging in tanks and old barrels (the Ver Sacrum and Variance cuvées, aged under cork for over six years).
+All dosage levels have been reduced.

 Customer rating